 - No capital gains tax on appreciated assets contributed to the DAF.

 - The DAF deduction helps to offset federal taxes on the Roth conversion.

-- There are no required minimum distributions from the Roth while the client is living.
-Required distributions to beneficiaries can be stretched over their lifetimes and distributions are free of taxes.
+- There are no required minimum distributions from the Roth while the client is living and distributions are free of taxes.

 - No estate taxes on assets in the donor advised fund; Roth assets are subject to estate taxes.

 - Assets in the Roth and the DAF grow tax-free.

 An account holder will want to use cash or a variety of appreciated assets that are outside of their traditional IRA or pay any taxes due on any converted amounts that exceed DAF contributions.

 At American Endowment Foundation, financial advisors can continue to manage the assets of their clients within their clients’ donor advised fund at all levels and on their familiar custodial platform.

 The key question on whether a Roth conversion makes sense or not is whether the tax rate being paid now will be higher or lower than what would be paid in retirement.
 In general, if tax rates will be higher in retirement, converting is the best move.
 With that in mind, a companion donor advised fund solution that is funded with non-IRA assets can mitigate the tax bite on the conversion.